MenuToggle Menu

 Transforming layers into components is a breeze with ProtoPie.
 Follow these simple steps:

-1. Select the layer(s): Choose the layer or multiple layers that you want to turn into a component.
+- Select the layer(s): Choose the layer or multiple layers you want to turn into a component.

-2. Click the "Component" icon: Look for the component icon in the toolbar and give it a click.
+- Click the "Component" icon: Look for the component icon in the toolbar and click it.
 Alternatively, you can right-click on the selected layer(s) and choose Convert to Component from the context menu.

 Creating Components Directly

 Components can also be created from scratch.
-Open the component panel located on the left side and click on the plus icon.
+Open the component panel on the left side and click the plus icon.
 This creates an empty component that you can start customizing.

 Adding Component Instances